-If the engine overheats, immediately reduce throttle speed to idle.
-Shift outboard into neutral and check for a steady stream of water coming out of the water pump indicator hole.
+If the warning system is activated, immediately reduce engine speed to idle.
+Shift outboard into neutral and visually check for a steady flow of water discharging from the water pump indicator hole.
+If no water is flowing out, the water pump is not working and the engine is overheating.
+See Engine Overheat, following.